 To make sense of the impact of a four-day week and understand how it could affect your business or your sales organization, we need to look at the primary purpose of introducing a four-day week: improving employee well-being.

+A major reason why the 4-day work week is being considered by more and more businesses is employee burnout.
 A survey conducted by analytics firm Gallup found two-thirds of full-time employees experienced job burnout, with 23% feeling it often or always.
 Their research showed the effects of burnout meant workers were:

 According to the American Institute of Stress, 66% of stress comes from managing a work/life balance and an overwhelming workload, with 12% of employees having called in sick due to stress.

 The World Health Organisation classified Burnout in its 2019 International Classification of Diseases as an occupational phenomenon, arising from chronic workplace stress that hasn’t been successfully managed, characterized by exhaustion, increased mental distance from one’s job (or negativity/cynicism relating to it) and reduced professional efficacy.
+In other words, addressing burnout with solutions like 4-day work weeks can actually increase productivity and efficiency in the long-run.

-With burnout and stress having such a negative effect on businesses and their employees, forward-thinking organizations have been searching for ways to improve conditions for their staff without losing productivity—by understanding where the benefits of reduced hours lie, businesses could restructure their working weeks to maintain productivity while increasing employees’ mental health.
+With burnout and stress having such a negative effect on businesses and their employees, forward-thinking organizations have been searching for ways to improve conditions for their staff without losing productivity—by understanding where the benefits of reduced hours lie, businesses could restructure their working weeks to maintain productivity while increasing focus on their employees’ mental health.

 Like any major change to your company, you need to understand why you’re making the change, and what the benefits will be.